-This team oversees the development of a Decision Support Tool for farmers and advisors, which we call the Soil Navigator (analogous to the ‘Carbon Navigator’ by Murphy et al., 2013).
-This Soil Navigator provides a menu of user-friendly soil management strategies to manage the soil functions on individual fields in the farm (local scale).
-This menu is stratified by pedo-climatic zones, land uses ( cropland and grassland) and farming systems.
+One of the 3 main pillars of the Landmark project is the development of a Decision Support Tool for farmers and farm advisors, which we call the Soil Navigator (analogous to the ‘Carbon Navigator’ by Murphy et al., 2013).
+This Soil Navigator provides a menu of user-friendly soil management strategies to manage the soil functions on individual fields on the farm (local scale).
+The menu is stratified by pedo-climatic zones, land uses ( cropland and grassland) and farming systems.

-Farmers and extension services participating in LANDMARK are actively involved in developing and testing those tool.
-The Pillar 1 team is co-ordinated by Prof Christian Bugge Henriksen (University of Copenhagen).
+Farmers and extension services participating in LANDMARK are actively involved in developing and testing the tool.
+The Pillar 1 team is coordinated by Prof Christian Bugge Henriksen (University of Copenhagen).

 In October 2017 the LANDMARK Consortium together with the Stakeholder Steering Committee members evaluated for the first time the soil navigator during the field exercise in farm Burini, Bibbiano, Reggio-Emilia, Italy.
 More info on the day here.